EndyWon/AesUST/README.md

 ## Citation:

-If you find this code useful for your research, please cite the paper:
+If you find the ideas and codes useful for your research, please cite the paper:

 ```
 @inproceedings{wang2022aesust,